24 Hours Hotline: +86 137-3541-1378

 Like in China's other southwest provinces, rural areas of Guizhou suffered severe drought during spring 2010.
 One of China's poorest provinces, Guizhou is experiencing serious environmental problems, such as desertification and persistent water shortages.
 On 3–5 April 2010, China's Premier Wen Jiabao went on a three-day inspection tour in the southwest drought-affected province of Guizhou, where he met villagers and called on agricultural scientists to develop drought-resistant technologies for the area.

-* Free Cancellation: Up to 24 hours+ before your travel time
+* Free Cancellation: Cancel up to 24 hours before travel for flexibility and peace of mind.

 1 to 1 tailor-made service from our professional travel advisors for the most sophisticated